 Hugo joined Galbraith in 2019 following our merger with Land Factor and is an Associate based in our Hexham office carrying out estate management and professional work throughout the North East of England.
 He has been successful in crystallising a wide range of opportunities in development, telecoms, renewable energy and the environment for his clients, and is currently a trustee of Tyne Rivers Trust.

-Iain Russell is Chairman of Galbraith.
-Based in our Edinburgh office Iain provides wide-ranging consultancy, management and valuation advice throughout our business and specialises in advising clients including estates, farms, private companies and individuals on a broad range of strategic issues.
+Iain Russell is based in our Edinburgh office and provides wide-ranging consultancy, management and valuation advice throughout our business.
+He specialises in advising clients including estates, farms, private companies and individuals on a broad range of strategic issues.